tempranova/turtlerp/README.md

 Recently Done

+- // Not allowing "&&" characters in any saved text
+- // Better validation on recieving data
 - // Adding discord link to the About section
 - // Having a "clear cache" button or something
 - // Manually rejoining channel issue